femaury/77bit-guides/docs/GUIDE_MANAGEMENT.md

 node scripts/add-guide.js --title "Your Guide Title" --description "A short description" --content-file "./path-to-file.md" --assets-folder "./path-to-assets-folder"
 ```

+This will automatically set the guide's creation date to the current time.
+When you later update a guide, you can manually update the `lastUpdated` field in the guide's entry in `src/data/guides.ts`.

 ### Manual Process (Alternative)

 If you prefer to add guides manually: